Electricity pricing: Price comparison by power source

 The cost of electricity also differs by the power source.
 The net present value of the unit-cost of electricity over the lifetime of a generating asset is known as the levelized cost of electricity (LCOE).
-LCOE is the best value to compare different methods of generation on a consistent basis.
+However, LCOE does not account for the system costs, in particular related to the guarantee of grid stability and power quality, which can represent a significant part of the final price of power.
+LCOE is therefore largely insufficient when comparing the costs of different power sources.

 The generating source mix of a particular utility will thus have a substantial effect on their electricity pricing.
 Electric utilities that have a high percentage of hydroelectricity will tend to have lower prices, while those with a large amount of older coal-fired power plants will have higher electricity prices.
 Recently the LCOE of solar photovoltaic technology has dropped substantially.
 In the United States, 70% of current coal-fired power plants run at a higher cost than new renewable energy technologies (excluding hydro) and by 2030 all of them will be uneconomic.
 In the rest of the world 42% of coal-fired power plants were operating at a loss in 2019.

 Electricity price forecasting

+In some markets, electricity price can occasionally be negative.